Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Form Lyophilized powder

-Research Category Anti-Aging
+Research Category Bioregulatory & Senescence

 What is GLOW?

-BPC Blend GLOW is a triple-peptide formulation combining BPC-157, GHK-Cu (copper peptide), and TB-500 at a total concentration of 70mg, designed for skin regeneration and anti-aging research.
+BPC Blend GLOW is a triple-peptide formulation combining BPC-157, GHK-Cu (copper peptide), and TB-500 at a total concentration of 70mg, designed for skin regeneration and cellular-aging research.
 Each component engages a distinct mechanism: BPC-157 promotes angiogenesis and tissue repair through VEGF/FGF upregulation; GHK-Cu activates collagen and elastin synthesis via copper-dependent enzyme modulation and TGF-beta signaling; TB-500 facilitates cell migration and anti-inflammatory activity through actin polymerization regulation.
 The inclusion of GHK-Cu is particularly relevant for dermal research, as studies by Pickart et al. (Journal of Cosmetic Dermatology, 2012) demonstrated that GHK-Cu stimulates dermal fibroblast proliferation, increases collagen type I and III synthesis, and modulates expression of over 4,000 human genes involved in tissue remodeling.
 Combined with the wound-healing properties of BPC-157 and the broad tissue-repair capabilities of TB-500, this three-peptide approach targets multiple phases of skin repair simultaneously: inflammation resolution, extracellular matrix rebuilding, and neovascularization.
 Compared to single-peptide or dual-peptide skin research formulations, the GLOW blend addresses both structural protein synthesis (via GHK-Cu) and vascular/cellular repair (via BPC-157 and TB-500).
 Store lyophilized powder at -20C protected from light due to copper peptide photosensitivity; reconstitute with bacteriostatic water and refrigerate at 2-8C for up to 14 days.
-This blend is studied by cosmetic dermatology research labs, wound healing centers, and aesthetic medicine research institutions investigating multi-peptide skin rejuvenation protocols.
+This blend is studied by cosmetic dermatology research labs, wound healing centers, and aesthetic medicine research institutions investigating multi-peptide skin rejuvenation studies.

 GLOW Research Applications